 5. Bilbao Airport, Spain

-On the north coast of Spain, Bilbao from time to time has to deal with very strong winds which planes must deal with only after they’ve successfully cleared the Basque region’s numerous snow-capped peaks.
+On the north coast of Spain, Bilbao from time to time has to deal with very strong winds which planes must contend with only after they’ve successfully cleared the Basque region’s numerous peaks.
 In 1985 a flight from Madrid crashed into Mount Oiz killing all 148 people on board.

 4. Yeager Airport, Charleston, USA

-Another airport located in a mountainous region.
-However here planners decided to build the runway on the top of the cliff rather in a surrounding valley.
+Another of the world’s most dangerous airports located in a mountainous region now.
+However here planners decided to build the runway on the top of the cliff rather than in a surrounding valley.
 The runway is a fraction above 6000 feet and in icy conditions, if you overshoot the runaway, you fall off the cliff.
 Cool.

 3. Kai Tak Airport, Hong Kong

-This airport has now closed and with good reason.
-As well as having an enormous amount of air traffic, Hong Kong has giant skyscrapers, mountains and harbours all located within a few miles of Kai Tak.
+This airport has now closed and with good reason after its colourful era as the main gateway into Hong Kong.
+As well as having an enormous amount of air traffic and some of the busiest air routes in the world, Hong Kong has giant skyscrapers, mountains and harbours all located within a few miles of Kai Tak.
 Planes had to dodge all if they wanted to land or take-off successfully.

 Pilots have to receive special training just to fly into Bhutan’s only international airport.
 Landing at the airport nestled in the heart of the Himalayas is entirely dependent on favourable weather conditions.
 Certainly one of the world’s most challenging landings.

 Just from the picture, it’s pretty clear why this tops our list as the most dangerous airport landing in the world.
 At the end of the 1300 foot runway there is 7500 foot drop.
-By the look of the ‘facilities’ here it seems they’re not expecting any planes to land successfully.
+By the look of the ‘facilities’ here, it seems they’re not expecting any planes to land successfully.
 To take-off you literally just drive off the edge of the cliff.
-We won’t be flying here any time soon.
+Don’t know about you but we won’t be flying here any time soon.